 Made in Portugal is in fashion

-After years of recession and austerity, Portugal has found its way back to growth while modernizing.
-We investigate the recipes that have made this country one of the most promising in Europe.
+After years of recession and austerity, Portugal has returned to the path of growth and modernization.
+We take a look at the recipes that have made this country one of the most promising in Europe.

 Colorful ottomans, sofa corners, swings, ping-pong and pool tables.
 A tree house and a studious hive atmosphere in front of the computers.
 We could be in California, but we are in the vicinity of Porto.
 Under the big glass roof of Farfetch, the world champion of online luxury sales.